-Google Chrome version 139 removes support for Manifest V2 extensions, including the popular uBlock Origin ad blocker.
+Starting in version 139, Google Chrome removes support for Manifest V2ow to Restore Manifest V2 and uBlock Origin in Google Chrome extensions, including the popular uBlock Origin ad blocker.
 This guide provides detailed instructions to restore uBlock Origin functionality through specific Chrome flag configurations and shortcut modifications.

 Advertisеment